winwiz1/crisp-react/README.md

 Start the debugging configuration  `Debug Production Client and Backend (workspace)`.<br/>
 Wait until an instance of Chrome starts.
 You should see the overview page.
 Now you can use VS Code to set breakpoints in both client and backend provided the relevant process is highlighted/selected as explained in the previous scenario.
 You can also use Chrome DevTools to debug the client application as shown above.<br/>
 To finish stop the running debugging configuration (use the Debugging toolbar or press  `Control+F5`  once).
+## SSR
+### Turning On and Off on the Application Level
+SSR is enabled for production builds.
+In order to turn it off rename the `postbuild:prod` script in [`package.json`](https://github.com/winwiz1/crisp-react/blob/master/client/package.json), for example prepend an underscore to the script name.
+This will reduce the build time.
+### Turning On and Off on the SPA Level
+By default SSR is disabled for the [`first`](https://github.com/winwiz1/crisp-react/blob/master/client/src/entrypoints/first.tsx) SPA and enabled for the [`second`](https://github.com/winwiz1/crisp-react/blob/master/client/src/entrypoints/second.tsx) SPA.
+To toggle this setting follow the instructions provided in the respective file comments.
 ## Containerisation
 ### Using Docker
 To build a Docker container image and start it, execute [`start-container.cmd`](https://github.com/winwiz1/crisp-react/blob/master/start-container.cmd) or [`start-container.sh`](https://github.com/winwiz1/crisp-react/blob/master/start-container.sh).
 Both files can also be executed from an empty directory in which case uncomment the two lines at the top.
 Moreover, it can be copied to a computer or VM that doesn't have NodeJS installed.
 The only prerequisites are Docker and Git.